There Goes the Neighborhood (book): Chapter 1

 In this chapter, the authors talk about their choice in choosing the four neighborhoods.
 They chose neighborhoods that were of working and lower middle class in order to represent the ordinary Americans and explained that these neighborhoods were populated by different ethnic groups.
 One thing that they all had in common was the growing Latino population.
-Moreover, the investigation was carried on because they wanted to fully understand what produced or prevented the “tipping point” (a rapid ethnic turnover).
-The research depended on an ethnographic approach which consisted of a team of 9 graduate student research assistants at the University of Chicago.
+Moreover, the investigation was carried on because they wanted to fully understand what produced or prevented the "tipping point" (a rapid ethnic turnover).
+The research depended on an ethnographic approach which consisted of a team of nine graduate student research assistants at the University of Chicago.
 The study was done over a period of 3 years, from January 1993 to September 1995.
 The book mentions Albert O. Hirschman's theory of exit, voice and loyalty.
-It also provides statistics about the population by race and Hispanic origin from 1980-2000.
+It also provides statistics about the population by race and Hispanic origin from 1980 to 2000.
 This chapter talks about the change in racial history in Chicago and the cause of white flight early on (civil rights).
-The other chapters will focus on the resident’s perception of other races.
+The other chapters will focus on the resident's perception of other races.